 | Missing interim/final performance targets | roughly $0.15–$0.42 per kBtu of shortfall, depending on timeline |

-Two things matter here.
-First, the City does not publish a separate fine for failing to data verify — it rolls into benchmarking non-compliance, so the operative baseline number is $2,000 per year.
-Second, the $10 per square foot penalty is the genuinely frightening one, but it applies specifically to buildings that have never benchmarked or whose data predates 2019 — on a 50,000 sq ft building that is up to $500,000.
-Either way, you get flagged “Out of Compliance” in the City portal.
-(You may have seen a $4,000 figure circulating; it is not documented in the ordinance — the defensible number is $2,000 per year.)
+Two things matter.
+The City does not publish a separate fine for failing to data verify — it rolls into benchmarking non-compliance, so the operative baseline is $2,000 per year.
+And the $10 per square foot penalty is the genuinely frightening one, but it applies specifically to buildings that have never benchmarked or whose data predates 2019 — on a 50,000 sq ft building that is up to $500,000.
+Either way you are flagged “Out of Compliance” in the portal.
+All of it is avoidable, and most of it is avoidable today.

-If you are out of runway: the extension
+If you are out of runway, this is the exact sequence:

 Field note

 The buildings that get burned by this deadline are rarely the ones that ignored the policy — they are the ones who assumed benchmarking and data verification were the same task, filed the benchmarking report, and never realized verification was a second, separate obligation due the same day.
-If your portal shows “Not Submitted” or your Data Verification Requirement Satisfied box is unchecked, you are exposed, regardless of how clean your Portfolio Manager data looks.
-As a CEM licensed by Energize Denver, the play I run for owners who come to me close to the deadline is simple: file the Data Verification Extension Request first to stop the clock, then complete the verification and lock in any Standard Target Adjustment the building qualifies for.
-The extension is the cheap insurance most owners don’t know exists — file something before June 1 rather than nothing.
+If your portal shows “Not Submitted” or your Data Verification Requirement Satisfied box is unchecked, you are exposed, no matter how clean your Portfolio Manager data looks.
+The play for anyone reading this on deadline day is simple: file the Data Verification Extension Request first to stop the clock, then complete the verification and lock in any Standard Target Adjustment the building qualifies for.
+The extension is the cheap insurance most owners don’t know exists — file something today rather than nothing.

 Sources